-Learn How to Make a Million Dollars
+Knowing How to Make a Million Dollars

-Learning how to make a million dollars is not about coming up with a get rich quick scheme, but about making smart financial decisions several years in a row.
+Knowing how to make a million dollars is not about coming up with a get rich quick scheme, but about making smart financial decisions several years in a row.

 Increase your income, save and invest your money.
 Use compounding to your advantage and make sure you continually learn more about the tax code.
 By the time you’re ready to retire, you’ll be able to boast a seven-figure savings account.

-If you’d like to learn more practical life tips that our parents and teachers forgot to teach us, explore theblog.
+If you’d like to learn more practical life tips that our parents and teachers forgot to teach us, explore the blog.

 Are we connected yet on Instagram?
 If not, let’s make it happen so I can share in your life too!